mineables/site/testplan.md

 3. Download and install the miner from github: https://github.com/0xMithril/COSMiC-v3-0xMTH/releases/tag/v1.0.

 4. Set up a new account in metamask, or in the miner ( ```account new``` ).
 Take note of public / private keys.
 Note: do not use your regular accounts in metamask, make sure you set up these test accounts.

+5. Go to the Sokol Faucet and grab some testnet Ether. ( 0.5 should be plenty )  https://faucet-sokol.herokuapp.com/

-5. Once you have created your account ping @lodge with your address on the test channel of our discord server ( https://discord.gg/m73tdwt ) and I'll send you some test 0xMithril that you will need to test purchasing virtual artifacts.
+6. Once you have created your account ping @lodge with your address on the test channel of our discord server ( https://discord.gg/m73tdwt ) and I'll send you some test 0xMithril that you will need to test purchasing virtual artifacts.

 Test Case 1: Create a New Mineable Token - simple
 ---